-BIKE IT OR HIKE IT-

 Heading North; Follow River St to a map board for the Westchester Riverwalk.
 Travel left through the park along a wide, paved trail and continue right alongside the Hudson River past Ichabod's Landing.
 The trail ends, however, you may continue around the old GE Assembly plant which is currently (August 2018) being redeveloped (as Edge-on-Hudson) along an old cement road.
 This takes you out to the Sleepy Hollow Lighthouse at 0.5 miles.
 The trail ends after 0.6 miles.
 After construction ends it will continue to Kingsland Point County Park.

 Heading South; Follow the wide paved trail to the Hudson River and head left.
 Pass by a boardwalk leading to a retired fire tug boat.
 Travel through a parking lot back out to River St then right back along the paved trail to the river again.
 This is the Scenic Hudson Riverwalk Park in Terrytown.
 The pavers trail continues alongside the river while a stone-dust trail travels through wild flowers.
 Informational signs.
 Come to Pillar Landing at 0.4 miles.
-Great views of the Tappan Zee Bridge.
+Great views of the Governor Mario Cuomo Bridge.
 Travel alongside and around Pierson Park.
 Playground, Community Center, Splash Park, picnic pavilion and amphitheatre.
 Terrytown Marina along your right.
 Come to a small bridge over Andre Brook and a map board before the trail ends at W Main St after 0.7 miles.

 Note; Heading right across the bridge takes you past some sports courts to the Terrytown Train Station.